 I recall that when I first started teaching on parenting many years ago, I actually used the illustration of training roses to describe proper rearing of children.
 I was mistaken to do so – not because it is an incorrect example of training, but because it is an inadequate one.
 To successfully train roses requires a goal, a plan, and diligence in labor.
 Fruitful training of children requires the same.
 However, the difference is that roses have no mind of their own and only grow as they are allowed.
 Children are people – self-determining individuals – and they ultimately choose how they will respond to parental influence.

 If we think we have total control over how our children respond to our training, we will relate to them not so much as people, but more as soulless animals.
-Dogs are behavior-driven and can be trained to respond to a stimulus time after time, exactly the same way.
+Dogs are behavior-driven and can be trained to respond to a stimulus time after time, exactly the same way, I got one of the Standard poodles for sale and I was able to train him perfectly.
 Children however, are people and as they mature they will eventually decide if they will continue to respond as trained.
 If we fail to understand this we will be tempted to intensely control our children up into their adult years.
 We will hold them tightly in the mold of our choice up until the day we release them from the home, thinking that they will maintain the shape of our mold as they venture into their married lives.
 Sometimes as parents we give ourselves way too much credit for the power we have in our children’s lives.
 Such a perspective insures we will develop a dominating style of parenting that will likely damage our relationship with our children and hinder our ability to truly influence their values.

 No amount of parental control or restriction will guarantee that a child will turn out exactly as directed.
 Obviously, our training increases the likelihood our children will cling to the faith when they reach maturity, or turn back to Christ if they do enter a season of rebellion, but our training does not guarantee the desired outcome.